-AppDaemon also exposes configuration from Home Assistant such as the Latitude and Longitude configured in HA.
-All of the information available from the Home Assistant /api/config endpoint is available using the get_hass_config() call.
+AppDaemon also exposes the configurations from configured plugins.
+For example that of the HA plugin, allows to access configurations from Home Assistant such as the Latitude and Longitude configured in HA.
+All of the information available from the Home Assistant /api/config endpoint is available using the get config () call.
 E.g.: